HMS New Zealand (1911): Battle of Dogger Bank

-On 23 January 1915, a force of German battlecruisers under the command of Admiral Hipper sortied to clear Dogger Bank of any British fishing boats or small craft that might be there to collect intelligence on German movements.
+New Zealand became flagship of the 2nd BCS of the Grand Fleet on 15 January 1915.
+Eight days later, a force of German battlecruisers under the command of Admiral Hipper sortied to clear Dogger Bank of any British fishing boats or small craft that might be there to collect intelligence on German movements.
 Alerted by decoded German transmissions, a larger force of British battlecruisers, including New Zealand, sailed under the command of Admiral Beatty to intercept.
 Contact was initiated at 07:20. on the 24th, when Arethusa spotted the German light cruiser SMS Kolberg.
 By 07:35, the Germans had spotted Beatty's force and Hipper ordered a turn south at 20 kn, believing that this speed would outdistance any British battleships to the north-west; he planned to increase speed to the armoured cruiser SMS Blücher's maximum of 23 kn if necessary to outrun any battlecruisers.

 Beatty ordered his battlecruisers to make all practical speed to catch the Germans before they could escape.
 New Zealand and Indomitable were the slowest of Beatty's ships, and gradually fell behind the newer battlecruisers, despite New Zealand achieving an indicated speed of 27 knots due to the original overdesign of the engines and to the efforts of her stokers.
 Despite dropping behind, New Zealand was able to open fire on Blücher by 09:35, and continued to engage the armoured cruiser after the other British battlecruisers had switched targets to the German battlecruisers.
 After about an hour, New Zealand had knocked out Blücher's forward turret, and Indomitable began to fire on her as well at 10:31.
 Two 12-inch shells pierced the German ship's armoured deck and exploded in an ammunition room four minutes later.
 This started a fire amidships that destroyed her two port 21 cm turrets, while the concussion damaged her engines so that her speed dropped to 17 kn, and jammed her steering gear.
 At 10:48, Beatty ordered Indomitable to attack her, but the combination of a signalling error by Beatty's flag lieutenant and heavy damage to Beatty's flagship Lion, which had knocked out her radio and caused enough smoke to obscure her signal halyards, caused the rest of the British battlecruisers, temporarily under the command of Rear Admiral Sir Gordon Moore in New Zealand, to think that that signal applied to them.
 In response, they turned away from Hipper's main body and engaged Blücher.
 New Zealand fired 147 shells at Blücher before the German ship capsized and sank at 12:07 after being torpedoed by Arethusa.
+Other sources dispute the number of shells fired by New Zealand with Wright stating 151 shells (12 shells of common 12-inch and 139 shells of 12-inch high explosive) during the action.
 Halsey had again worn the piupiu over his uniform during the battle, and the lack of damage to New Zealand was once more attributed to its good luck properties.